mohitpai/journey-optimizer.en/help/using/sms/create-sms.md

 ## Define your MMS content{#mms-content}

-With the SMS Channel, you can enhance your communication by sending Multimedia Message Service (MMS) messages, enabling the sharing of images, GIFs, or videos with your customers.
+You can enhance your communication by sending Multimedia Message Service (MMS) messages, enabling the sharing of media such as videos, pictures, audio clips and GIFs, and more.
+Additionally, MMS allows for up to 1600 characters of text in your message.

 >[!NOTE]